michaeljs1990/docs/interview/T9Text.md

  - If the number if 2-9 append the character to the word and call function again

 For instance if we have "a" and the next number is 3 we now need "ad", "ae", "af".
 We then need to call solver for each of these until we reach the end.
-Goland doesn't have sets so to keep the output clean I wrote a simple appender function.
+Golang doesn't have sets so to keep the output clean I wrote a simple appender function.

 ```golang